Frankiey/azure-llm-sizer/README.md

 npm run build
 ```

 Production files are emitted to the `dist/` directory.
+Because the app is hosted under a sub-path on GitHub Pages, the built files expect to be served from `/azure-llm-sizer/`.
 You can preview the build locally with:

 ```bash
 npm run preview
 ```

+Then open `http://localhost:4173/azure-llm-sizer/` in your browser to view the preview.

 Deployment to GitHub Pages occurs automatically when changes are pushed to the `main` branch.